Differentially Private Data Release via Statistical Election to Partition Sequentially: Application to the 2002-2012 CPS Youth Voter Data

-We assess the practical feasibility of the synthetic data generated from the one-step Laplace sanitizer and STEPS-2 using three types of statistical analyses at $\epsilon=e\approx 2.72$ and $\epsilon=e^{-1}\approx 0.368$, respectively.
-We chose these two $\epsilon$ values since both are fairly small, implying a high level of privacy protection.
-In addition, the SPECKS analysis in Figure \ref{fig:SPECKS} shows at $\epsilon=e^{-1}$ and $e$ yielded larger KS differences between STEPS-2 and the other DIPS methods.
-From $\epsilon=e^{-1}$ to $e^1$, we expect to see an improvement in the results for both the one-step Laplace sanitizer and the STEPS-2 procedure.
-We generated 5 synthetic data sets and appropriately combined the statistical inferences with the multiple synthesis combination rule \citep{liu2016model}.
+We assess the statistical utility of the synthetic data via three analyses: the SPECKS metric, chi-squared tests of association, and a difference-in-differences (DID) model.
+As discussed in Sec \ref{sec:specks}, the SPECKS metric measures the worst-case separation in two data sets as a whole, whereas the latter two focus on exploring relationships among the attributes that practitioners would be interested in learning from this data set.
+Interested readers may refer to \citet{bowen2019comparative} for further discussion on different types of utility analysis.

-For the first practical feasibility assessment, we calculated the $l_1$ distance between the synthetic and the original cell counts in the full cross-tabulation of the 15 attributes.
-A smaller $l_1$ distance indicates the sanitized cell counts are closer to the original counts overall.
-When $\epsilon=e^{-1}$, the one-step Laplace sanitizer has a $l_1$ distance of 43,908.4 whereas STEPS-2 has a smaller $l_1$ distance of 43,065.6, averaged over the 5 synthetic sets.
-When $\epsilon=e$, the two methods perform similarly, where the one-step Laplace sanitizer has a $l_1$ distance of 42,068.2 and STEPS-2 has a $l_1$ distance of 42,072.7.
+In the SPECKS analysis, we used the logistic regression that contains the main effects and first order interactions among all the attributes as predictor as the classifier.
+The results from the 5 synthetic data sets were averaged.

-For the second analysis, we conducted the chi-squared tests of association for all possible 2-way tables (105 in total) across the 15 attributes to see how well the DIPS approaches preserved statistically significant 2-way associations among the attributes.
-Note the goal here is not to report which associations are statistically significant across all 105 tables, so there is no need for multiplicity adjustment.
-We combined the p-values across the 5 surrogate data sets via the combination rules from \citet{li1991significance}.
-Figure \ref{fig:chisq} presents the consistency rate (percentage that the test conclusions are consistent between the original and synthetic data out of 105 tests) at the significance levels of $\alpha=\{1, 5, 10\}\%$.
-When $\epsilon=e^{-1}$, STEPS-2 outperforms the Laplace sanitizer at all $\alpha=1\%$ and 5\%, and is similar at $\alpha=10\%$.
-At $\epsilon=e$, the STEPS procedure and the Laplace sanitizer have similar performance.
+For the chi-squared tests of association, we conducted tests for all possible 2-way tables (105 in total) across the 15 attributes to see how well the statistically significant 2-way associations detected in the original data are preserved in the synthetic data.
+Since the goal here is not to to pick at least one statistically significant associations out of 105 tables, we did not apply the multiplicity adjustment.
+We obtained the p-values from the chi-squared tests in each synthetic set and combined the p-values across the 5 synthetic sets via the combination rule in \citet{li1991significance}.